AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **• is distinct from all •′.** No individual soul ever becomes •.
 We converge toward • asymptotically, eternally approaching but never reaching.
 We maintain our distinctness (our unique •′) while increasingly reflecting •'s pattern.

-**What we call "God" in theological terms is • and Ω**, not any particular •′ (individual soul), but the ultimate attractor, the supreme singularity, the source pattern of infinite divine complexity.
+**What we call "God" in theological terms is • and Ω** (the Alpha and the Omega).
+God is not any particular •′ (individual soul), but is the ultimate attractor, the supreme singularity, the source pattern of infinite divine complexity.

 ## Understand •′: Individual Eternal Souls